 IA 515.
-INDUSTRIAL CRAFTS.
-Three hours credit.
+Industrial Crafts.
+(3).
 Design, construction and demonstration experiences in the craft areas of graphic arts, leather, metal, plastics, wood, similar areas and materials as they apply to industrial arts shop, general shops, school crafts and club activities, and recreational craft programs.

 IA 516.
-LEATHERCRAFT.
-Three hours credit.
+Leathercraft.
+(3).
 Development of the basic skills in leathercraft, including designing, tooling, carving, and constructing leather projects for the industrial arts programs, such as general shop, camp activities, and recreation programs.